Wind-WindKids/winding/samples/sophieandwind/ice.md

 It came from an old Pixar cartoon.

-He hadn’t planned to watch it — just clicked play at random.
+He hadn’t planned to watch it — clicked at random.
 But halfway through, as the cartoon lit up with ice hockey and emotions, it clicked.

-Was Sophie scared that time she snapped and bit him?
+Was Sophie scared that time she snapped at him?
-Hungry, when she kicked him and stomped on his foot?
+Hungry, when she stomped on his foot?
-Annoyed, when she said, “Don’t touch me”?
+Busy, when she said, “Don’t touch me”?
 And he remembered her tasting wine — he guessed it hadn’t helped.

 She wasn’t just cold.
 She was changing — like the girl in the movie.

-Her crash, her fear, and puberty had hit them both, he realized.
+Her crash, her fears, and puberty had hit them both, he realized.

-All the books had taught him that girls were equal.
+All the books taught that girls were equal.
-Not one had taught him they were different.
+Not one taught him they were different.

 --